Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 What is 3P?

 3P selling is selling directly to the customer via the marketplace.
+Here, you take on the role of retailer, merchandiser, and advertiser.

+While you can earn more, you also have to create infrastructure to handle logistics.
+3P marketplaces are extremely large, and today’s manufacturers often sell directly.
 Brands like Anker, which sold almost exclusively on Amazon.com until 2017, are prime examples of this model’s success.
 And marketplaces like AliExpress are entirely built around manufacturers making direct-to-consumer sales.

-Benefits of selling 3P
+The benefits of selling 3P

 3P sales have much to offer manufacturers: